 Everyone has competition.
 If not direct competition (and everyone has direct competition), then at least indirect competition, or at least competition for budget.
 Budget that could go to a different solution for an adjacent problem at least.

 A high win rate until you’re huge means:

-- You need to get off your arse and go get to the customers that never are even considering you.
+- You need to go get to the customers that never are even considering you.
 You aren’t in so many deals.
 Think about that.

 When you first start, it will seem like you win almost every deal — because you aren’t in very many.
 Then as you scale, you actually want your overall win rate to go down (while maintaining your lead in your core segments of first traction).
 And then go back up once you’re much, much bigger and win the bigger prize.

 If nothing else, you have to learn.
 Give marketing the freedom to get you leads in segments you don’t win yet.
 Not segments where you can’t win.
 But ones where you will lose.
 And watch where 3, 6, 9, 12 months later that takes you.

 And it will cost more.
 It will cost more to enter spaces you are weaker.
 But it’s part of winning.
 More here: